China Central Television

-China Central Television (CCTV) is the national television broadcaster of China, established in 1958.
-CCTV is operated by the National Radio and Television Administration, which reports to the Publicity Department of the Chinese Communist Party.
+China Central Television (CCTV) is the national television broadcaster of the People's Republic of China.
+Established in 1958 as Peking Television, it was renamed as CCTV in 1978 and is a key player in Chinese state media.
+It is operated by China Media Group, supervised by National Radio and Television Administration, and led by the Publicity Department of the Chinese Communist Party.

-CCTV has a variety of functions, such as news communication, social education, culture, and entertainment information services.
-It is a key player in the Chinese government's propaganda network.
 Freedom House and The Guardian commented that CCTV's reporting about topics sensitive to the Chinese government and the Chinese Communist Party (CCP) is distorted and often used as a weapon against the party's perceived enemies.